 - Green Tea for Clear Skin

-Green tea contains antioxidants that can help combat blackheads.
+Green tea contains antioxidants that can help combat them.
 Apply a cooled green tea bag to your face.

 Preventing Future Blackheads

-Preventing them is as important as treating them.
+Preventing blackheads is as important as treating them.
 Maintain a consistent skincare routine, avoid pore-clogging products, and protect your skin from excessive sun exposure.

 Conclusion: Achieving Clear, Beautiful Skin